Christensen & Jensen Attorneys

 - Successfully argued against TRO sought by state legislator in election dispute with state political party

-- Successfully aided foreign government in expedited proceeding to enforce international convention
+- Aided foreign government in expedited proceeding to enforce international convention

-- Successfully forced removal of website publishing defamatory information about client
+- Forced removal of website publishing defamatory information about client

 - University of Texas at Austin, J.D., 1987